Lubricating Oils & Heat Transfer Oils: The Differences

 Fluid Properties Explained, Part 5:

-Lubricating Oils and Heat Transfer Oils: The Differences
+Difference Between Lubrication Oils and Heat Transfer Oils

 - Viscosity Index – Most lube oils are formulated for as little change in the viscosity as possible whereas for heat transfer you want as much change as you can get.
 But is a high number better than a low number?
 And what is the viscosity at a given temperature?